justinjaywang/portfolio/source/_posts/bare.md

 <img class="default u-fillWidth" src="poster.jpg" alt="<span class='creditCaption'>On a poster on a tree</span><span class='credit'>BARE Blog</span>">

 ---
 Since its adoption, the logo has built up equity and recognition, helping to grow BARE as a brand.
 As its designer, it's been rewarding to see.
-Now, succeeding generations of BARE designers are utilizing the logo in new and creative ways, and I'm excited for what they'll come up with next.
+Each semester, succeeding generations of BARE designers are utilizing the logo in new and creative ways, and I'm excited for what they'll come up with next.